 Represented InvenSense, Inc. (NYSE: INVN), a leading provider of motion processing solutions for consumer electronics, as issuer's counsel on its initial public offering, a follow-on offering of common stock and an offering of convertible senior notes for a combined $372 million.

-Represented DURECT Corporation (Nasdaq: DRRX) in its adoption of a $25 million at-the-market offering program.
+Represented Cassava Sciences, Inc. (Nasdaq: SAVA) and DURECT Corporation (Nasdaq: DRRX) in their adoption of at-the-market equity offering program.